TEXT-S&P rates Prudential Financial jr. sub. notes 'BBB+'

-Nov 28 - Standard & Poor’s Ratings Services said today that it assigned its ‘BBB+’ junior subordinated debt rating of $500 million, (with an underwriter’s overallotment option of 15%) of junior subordinated notes due 2052 being offered by Prudential Financial Inc. (PRU).
+Nov 15 - Standard & Poor’s Ratings Services said today that it has assigned its ‘BBB+’ junior subordinated debt rating to Prudential Financial Inc.’s (PRU; A/Stable/A-1) $1.5 billion of fixed-to-floating-rate junior subordinated notes due 2043.

 The issuer credit rating on PRU is two notches lower than the ratings on its core operating companies.
 (Typically, the rating on a holding company is a full category, or three notches, below the ratings on the operating companies.)
 The nonstandard notching reflects PRU’s diverse sources of earnings and liquidity, as well as its strong fixed-charge coverage.